 Limble CMMS was designed to be a mobile-first CMMS solution.
 The use of their mobile app encourages a paperless approach to boosting productivity among your maintenance staff, improving communication, and improving asset diagnostics.
 Available on both iOS and Android devices, the mobile app lets your workers view their assigned work orders and PMs, log work orders, receive push notifications, start new work orders, log problems, and look up critical asset info.

 Users of the mobile maintenance app from Limble CMMS have reduced time spent handling work requests by up to 34%.
 They’ve also reduced time communicating with requesters by up to 41% (calls, emails, texts).
 One testimonial on the Limble CMMS website discussed how the time savings benefited them:

 On average, Limble saves me an hour to two hours a day, depending on the workload.
 The biggest thing for me is being able to do things on my phone, on the fly.
 Rob Siler, Myriad Genetics

 This guide will provide information on:

-CMMS programs are important software tools to be familiar with for companies with significant equipment assets.
-Their goal is to track the upkeep of assets and the associated costs of the work, with an ultimate goal of prolonging an assets lifespan at the most minimal expense possible.
+Also referred to as just maintenance management software, CMMS software programs are important tools to be familiar with for companies with significant equipment assets.
+This is largely because they track maintenance activities and the upkeep of the assets.
+This helps track the associated costs of the work, with the ultimate goal of prolonging an assets lifespan at minimal expense.